 Although the law initially exempted businesses with less than 15 employees from its requirements, those exceptions have been phased out.
 Additionally, listed buildings aren’t exempt from DDA requirements, even when there are restrictions about how the historical property may be modified.

 Employers who are found to discriminate based upon physical handicaps may be held financially liable if an employee files a claim against them.
 The law doesn’t set a maximum amount of damages the employee may receive in compensation for a claim.

 How To Do a Self-Assessment

-Many people see what is wrong with others but they will not take a closer look at themselves.
-Self-assessment is crucial to...
+Many people see what is wrong with others but will not take a closer look at themselves.
+Self-assessment is crucial to being...

 The Effects of Disability Discrimination

 As of 2012, over 38.4 million Americans, 12.3 percent of the U.S. population, were living with a disability, according to the Annual...